 Students are encouraged to visit the Career Services Department on a regular basis.
 The process of obtaining employment takes work.
-Spartan provides students with resources and leads; however, it is important for students to be persistent, professional and active with the job search process.
+Spartan College of Aeronautics and Technology provides students with resources and leads; however, it is important for students to be persistent, professional and active with the job search process.
 Additional Career Services: Alumni Services; Application for Work-Study; Career Fairs; Graduate Employment Assistance (Ongoing); Current Student Part-time Job Placement Assistance; Resume Assistance; Mock Interview Skills